top of page

 There is a week set aside in the spring and fall for the event.
 About 100 boats go out and collect whatever trash they find along their designated section of the 370 mile shoreline.

-The large plastic bags are provided by Duke Energy.
+The large plastic bags are provided by Duke Energy and Palmetto Pride.
 The location of any very large items is reported to Duke Energy Lake Services (DELS) and they have a contractor pick up these large pieces.
 The bags collected by the volunteers are dropped off at the closest Duke Energy Access Area and are collected by their maintenance employees.Most of the trash comes from packaging for picnics, diapers, broken plastic rafts, and some “unmentionables”.
 Hundreds of bags are collected each year and the total since 1994 ranges up into the tens of thousands!

 FOLKS is always looking for additional volunteers for Lake Sweep as it is vital to keep the thousands of pounds of trash out of this beautiful lake.
 Trash affects not only the beauty of being on Lake Keowee but can damage boats and is harmful to fish.